-The Council is committed to conserving and enhancing the Borough's built, historicalheritage, natural and geological assets.
+The Council is committed to conserving and enhancing the Borough's built, historical, natural and geological assets.

 The Council will conserve and enhance the character and appearance of conservation areas, by preparing character appraisals and using them to guide decisions about development.
-The Council will also conserve and enhance heritage assets within the Borough through its development management policies, the use of planning obligations to secure the enhancement and promotion of the significance of any heritage asset, the maintenance of a list of buildings and other heritage assets of local importance, and taking steps to reduce the number of heritage assets at risk.
+The Council will also conserve and enhance heritage assets within the Borough through its development management policies.